ducko-edits/marvel-unite/season5.md

 # Season Five

-The mad titan Thanos embarks on a mission to collect all six Infinity Stones to inflict his twisted will on reality.
+The Mad Titan Thanos embarks on a mission to collect all six Infinity Stones to inflict his twisted will on reality.
 Scott Lang dons the Ant-Man suit once again, and in 1995, Nick Fury encounters a mysterious alien warrior searching for invasive shape-shifters.
 The Avengers must come together one final time to take a stand against Thanos in the series' epic conclusion.

 ### Featuring